the-turing-way/the-turing-way/book/website/communication/citable/citable-cff.md

 ### cffconvert

-[cffconvert](https://github.com/citation-file-format/cff-converter-python) is a command line program to validate and create `CITATION.cff` files.
+[cffconvert](https://github.com/citation-file-format/cff-converter-python) is a command line program to validate and convert `CITATION.cff` files.
-It can be used to convert to other formats, like BibTex, Endnote, and Zenodo, as well as validate `CITATION.cff` files locally or in GitHub repositories.
+It can be used to convert to other formats, like BibTex, EndNote, and Zenodo, as well as validate `CITATION.cff` files locally or in GitHub repositories.

 ### cff-validator GitHub Action

+To make sure that your GitHub repository always has a valid `CITATION.cff` file, you can use the GitHub Action [cff-validator](https://github.com/marketplace/actions/cff-validator).